 This information is for people who are visiting England from abroad.
 It tells you how to access different types of healthcare and whether you might need to pay.
-It also tells you how access to healthcare could change for some people after Brexit.

 How to get healthcare